 -N suppresses metadata output (files header and hunk

 -i is set, the diff is constructed from indented XML

 -w option compares the content word-wise (one word per

 line).
-Comments in the XML files are ignored unless the
+Processing instructions and comments in the XML files are ignored unless

 -q suppresses output altogether, but still returns the exit status (